github/docs/content/graphql/guides/migrating-graphql-global-node-ids.md

 }
 ```

-Note that setting `X-Github-Next-Global-ID` to `1` will affect the return value of every `id` field in your query.
+Note that setting `X-GitHub-Next-Global-ID` to `1` will affect the return value of every `id` field in your query.
 This means that even when you submit a non-`node` query, you will get back the new format ID if you requested the `id` field.

 ## Sharing feedback